 Our products are primarily focused on Apple devices.
 Because of this, our customers' satisfaction with our software and products is largely dependent in part upon their perceptions and satisfaction with Apple.
 Customer dissatisfaction with Apple could be attributed to us, impact our relationships with customers, and/or result in the loss of customers across all of our products if any of our customers chose to discontinue or reduce their use of Apple devices.
-For example, any incident broadly affecting the interaction of Apple devices with necessary Apple services (e.g., iCloud or Apple push notifications), including any delays or interruptions in such Apple services, could negatively affect our products and solutions.
+For example, any incident broadly affecting the interaction of Apple devices with necessary Apple services (for example, iCloud or Apple push notifications), including any delays or interruptions in such Apple services, could negatively affect our products and solutions.
 Similarly, any cybersecurity events affecting Apple devices could result in a disruption to Apple services, regulatory investigations, reputational damage, and a loss of sales and customers for Apple.
-A prolonged disruption, cyber-security event, or any other negative event affecting Apple could lead to customer dissatisfaction and could in turn damage our reputation with current and potential customers, expose us to liability, and cause us to lose customers or otherwise harm our business, financial condition, and results of operations.
+A prolonged disruption, cybersecurity event, or any other negative event affecting Apple could lead to customer dissatisfaction and could in turn damage our reputation with current and potential customers, expose us to liability, and cause us to lose customers or otherwise harm our business, financial condition, and results of operations.
 In addition, since our products and solutions primarily focus on Apple devices, in the event of a prolonged disruption affecting Apple devices, we may not be able to provide our software to our customers.
 We may also incur significant costs for taking actions in preparation for, or in reaction to, events that damage Apple devices used by our customers.
-Additionally, federal regulatory agencies in the U.S. have been increasingly focused on large technology companies and their competitive conduct.
+Additionally, regulatory bodies have been increasingly focused on large technology companies and their competitive conduct.
 Such agencies could initiate proceedings or investigations involving Apple.
-If Apple were to change its business as a result of such proceedings or investigations, or is ordered to separate into various companies, such changes or separation could have a material effect on our ability to offer certain of our products, and there can be no assurance that, if Apple is separated into various companies that these companies would continue to be our partner.
+Apple has been required, and may be required in the future, to change its business as a result.
+For example, in January 2024, Apple made certain changes to iOS, the